victor-zheng-codes/Personal-Blog/content/posts/organizing-climate-code-2021.md

 During this summer, I was almost solely focused on the event in July 2021, as I had graduated a year early from high-school.
 I put in countless hours and thought through some really amazing events and planned it out as best I could.

+The result was the biggest high-school hackathon in BC history, garnering 253 participants, over 16 workshops, dozens of sponsors, and setting a high standard for future events.

+At the time, the website was located at: https://mini.xdhacks.com/vancouver/climate-code.

 |![](https://github.com/victor-zheng-codes/Personal-Blog/blob/main/content/posts/post-files/climate-code-201/Climate-Code-2021.jpg?raw=true)|
 | :--: |